DutchVidya/A3-Scripts/README.md

 - Rafael09ED

 This script pack is in no way "offical", at the moment, other than it being a few dudes in PA hocking together nonesense like iPods and Suicide Vests.
-If it does beocme official thouhg, Oh boy!
+If it does beocme official though, Oh boy!